paulsinclair51/briteTest/docs/Contributor_Guide.md

 6. Commit and ship
    - Commit SVG/PNG changes with a clear commit message.
    - Commit markdown changes with a clear commit message.
    - Optionally, add a note to `README.md` in root directory documenting the brand transition.
-   - Consider a separate release or major version bump if the rename is significant.
+   - Consider a separate release or major version bump if the replace is significant.
 </details>
 </details>